mohamadch91/cloudComputing-HWs/HW2/Command_list.md

 ### Docker volume create

-this command is used to create a docker volume
+This command is used to create a docker volume

 ```bash
 docker volume create <volume_name>